Sarthakchandra/MealyFSM/README.md

 # MealyFSM
 In this Lab, we will look into how to implement Mealy FSM using Verilog.
 As an example, we will be designing a 11011 sequence detector with an overlap.
-For Step by Step explanation Kindly refer to Lab4.pdf
+For Step by Step explanation refer to Lab4.pdf